 4G is the fastest mobile internet most of us can get right now.
 The first 4G network was launched in the UK in November 2012 by EE, and all the networks now offer 4G services.
 While coverage is not quite as widespread as 3G it is available in many locations.

 5G is the very latest generation of mobile communications.
-It's extremely fast, but coverage is currently very limited.
-Like the early days of 4G, it's mainly found in specific locations in major cities.
+It's extremely fast, but coverage is currently fairly limited.
+Like the early days of 4G, it's mainly found in specific locations in towns and cities.

 What are femtocells?